texttochange/vusion-backend/README.rst

 Vusion backend
 =======

 Vusion backend is build with Praekelt Foundation's Vumi.
-It can work on his own but you'd rather use the Vusion Backend: https://github.com/texttochange/vusion-front
+It can work on its own but you'd rather use the Vusion Frontend: https://github.com/texttochange/vusion-front

 Installation
 ------------